-Box 2.3's independence criteria has been applied in the above table and although the only Director considered to be independent is Mr Leach, the Board believes its current composition is in line with the long term interests of Shareholders.
+Box 2.3's independence criteria has been applied in the above table and although no Directors are considered to be independent, the Board believes its current composition is in line with the long term interests of Shareholders.
 The Board also acknowledges the need for independent judgement on all Board decisions, irrespective of each individual Director's independence and as such has implemented a Policy on Independent Professional Advice.